Is A Chinese Crested Dog The Dog For Me?

 Chinese Crested Dogs are notorious escape artists, they will find a way out for no other reason than they just can.
 The rescue requires that you have a secure garden with a minimum of a 5 foot fence all the way around in order to adopt a Chinese Crested Dog from us.
 Flighty and nervous can be applied to many of the breed.
 They are a breed that requires careful but steady handling in showing them the way.
 If ever a breed was going to freak because they have seen a woman wearing a yellow rain hat it will be a Chinese Crested Dog.
 Aloof with strangers a Chinese Crested Dog prefers to be ignored so that he can approach the stranger in their own time.
 They especially don’t like being loomed over or cornered.

-Of course all of what I have written is the bad points of the breed, they are also loving, attentive, loyal, intelligent and adorable clowns most of the time.
+Of course all of what I have written are the bad points of the breed, they are also loving, attentive, loyal, intelligent and adorable clowns most of the time.
 But you have to take the rough with the smooth so you really need to think.
 Is a Chinese Crested Dog for me?

 Hairless dogs don’t need a repertoire of lotions and potions.
 Dependent on their skin and condition a simple product could be the answer to your problem, please email us for further info.